The 20 Best Hypochondroplasia Doctors Near Me

 English

 Dr. Michael B. Bober is a pediatric geneticist and an authority on skeletal dysplasias, brittle bone disease, primordial dwarfism and other genetic disorders of the skeleton.
 He is a frequent guest lecturer, accomplished author and consultant for numerous television networks, here and abroad.
 Dr. Bober is rated as an Elite provider by MediFind in the treatment of Hypochondroplasia.
-His top areas of expertise are Microcephalic Osteodysplastic Primordial Dwarfism Type 2 (MOPD2), Microcephalic Osteodysplastic Primordial Dwarfism Type 1 (MOPD1), Achondroplasia, Osteotomy, and Adenoidectomy.
+He is also highly rated in 69 other conditions, according to our data.
+His clinical expertise encompasses Microcephalic Osteodysplastic Primordial Dwarfism Type 2 (MOPD2), Microcephalic Osteodysplastic Primordial Dwarfism Type 1 (MOPD1), Achondroplasia, Osteotomy, and Adenoidectomy.
+Dr. Bober is board certified in American Board Of Medical Genetics And Genomics.

 Advanced in Hypochondroplasia